Official-AM2R-Discord/Streamable-Games/README.md

 - Hollow Knight
 - Hollow Knight: Silksong
 - Psycron
+- Cave Story (main story and randovania only)

 Got a suggestion for another game to allow?
 Open a PR!